 Penny Lane Farm Sanctuary is a registered Not-For-Profit Corporation.
 We provide sanctuary to horses and other animals who have suffered from neglect or abuse or loss of trust, or who are at risk of being sent to slaughter.
 Our primary goal is to rescue, rehabilitate, and provide a safe haven for life.
 Through community involvement and education, we aim to promote compassion and kindness to all animals.
 We employ only positive reward-based methods when interacting with the animals.
+Our philosophy is that they should be "free to just be."
 Each day we learn more as we explore the relationship between humans and non-humans in an environment that emphasizes mutual respect and appreciation.

 We welcome visitors, and ask only that you arrange a time in advance so that we can introduce you to the farm and its residents.
 Donations, sponsors, and volunteers help us keep the horses here at the Sanctuary healthy and happy.
 For more information please contact us through our Facebook page at https://www.facebook.com/pennylanefarmsanctuary/ or by email at Pennylanesanctuary@gmail.com .